FSipiano/newbieDictionary/README.md

 Just means changing something (usually JavaScript) in the DOM.

 #### **Machine Learning** -
-A realm of study within the domain of artificial intelligence that aims to develop techniques in software which allow machines to learn through experience.
+A realm of study within the domain of artificial intelligence that aims to use statistical techniques in software which allow machines to learn from data.

 #### **NaN** -
 Stands for 'Not a Number'.
 Is a number.